modernweb-dev/web/docs/learn/test-runner/watch-and-debug/index.md

 }
 ```

-👆 yes `reduce` could have been used here but a simple loop is easier to read and explain (and we are in the learn section after all).
+👆 yes `reduce` could have been used here but a simple loop is easier to read and explain (and we are in the guides section after all).

 Now that our test is green we remove the `.only` to run all tests in our focused file.